Already a fan favorite, Javier Baez is searching for consistency

 “Making adjustments here in the big leagues is really tough,” he stated.
 “Pitchers know what they’re doing.
 If they do their homework, it’s going to pay off.”

 Perhaps the Phillies don’t have the correct scouting report, as they’ve thrown him “cookies” during the series.
 Baez, of course, can still hit a long ball with the best of them.
-On Monday and Tuesday, he drove pitches thrown down the middle of the plate into the bleachers in right center and then in left.
+On Monday and Tuesday, he drove pitches thrown down the middle of the plate into the bleachers in right-center and then in left.
 But it’s pitches far from the heart of the plate that stand between Baez and consistent production.

 “It’s not like I’m not hitting the ball,” Baez said.
 “I’m hitting the ball.
 I’m (just) swinging at balls not in the zone.”

 That last thought has been said often about Baez’s approach at the plate.
-Partly for this reason: his OBP a year ago was only .314, just eight points higher than what Jason Heyward posted during his rough first year with the Cubs.
+Partly for this reason: His OBP a year ago was only .314, just eight points higher than what Jason Heyward posted during his rough first year with the Cubs.
 According to ESPN Stats & Information, of 247 batters this season with at least 60 plate appearances, Baez has the fourth-highest chase percentage in the majors (42 percent).

 “I expect him to get back to where he had been offensively, with more control of the strike zone,” manager Joe Maddon said.